adotland/lando.blog./pages/posts/javascript-string-trim-regular-expressions.md

 ---
-title: "How to Trim a String in Javascript"
+title: "✂️How to Trim a String in Javascript"
 date: "2022-07-19"
 description: "Let's explore different ways to trim strings in Javascript"
 tag: "node.js, javascript, string, trim, v8"